ankane/secure_rails/README.md

   Rails.application.config.filter_parameters += [:credit_card_number]
   ```

+  Use [Logstop](https://github.com/ankane/logstop) as an additional line of defense

   **Why:** You don’t want sensitive data in your log files if they are compromised

 ### Authentication